Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 #### Trends
 A second assumption is that there are $5T of stranded assets that are traded on Wall St. books.
 These assets take mutliple forms but most generally speaking they are degenerative commodities like fossil fuels that are stuck below ground.
 If these resources are extracted the outcome will lead to planetary rent dissipation.
 Consequentially they must stay there.

-Since such commodities have no intrinsic value and will soon need to be 'struck off' the books.
+Such commodities have no intrinsic value and will soon need to be 'struck off' the books.
 In this case we note that there is a minimum of $5T in market capital that is in need of urgent divestment as these funds are essentially stuck with no place to go.
 Seemingly both forms of investors are in search of new 'values' as they begin to embrace qualitive indicators like ESG's as a means.
 One might say this is charateristic of society at large.

 As always, there is a deal of controversy about the efficacy of such values but both parties are essentially stuck in a position where they need new investment vehicles that are both ethical and profitable; ESG's will suffice as a general huristic with degrees of traction.
 However, what actually becomes evidant here is that investors have plenty of incentive to change and there is demand for high integrity vehicles facillitating the transition.
 Put simply both alpha and beta investors lack quality suppliers.